Anchor at seaside.

 Since the release of Penguin 2.0, many sites have taken a dive in the SERPs.
 One of the causes of poor SERP performance is an excess of anchor text containing specific keywords.

-If 80% of a site’s incoming links include keyword-rich anchor text, especially if the keywords are identical, Google’s algorithms are going to consider the site to have been heavily optimized and thus decide that the link graph doesn’t accurately reflect the quality of the site, leading to a discounting of those links and a drop in SERP position.
+If 80% of a site’s incoming links have anchor text full of keywords, especially if those keywords are the same, Google’s algorithms will notice.
+They will consider the site heavily optimized.
+Thus, they will decide the link profile doesn’t truly show the site’s quality.
+This will lead to those links being devalued and a drop in the site’s position in search results.

-Given that this was historically such a common and effective SEO strategy and is still used by less skillful SEOs, it’s more than likely that a site is going to see a downward push in the SERPs relative to their less “optimized” competitors.
+This was once a common and effective SEO strategy.
+Less skilled SEOs still use it.
+Therefore, it’s very likely that a site using this strategy will see its position in search results drop.
+This will happen relative to competitors with less “optimized” link profiles.
 So, what can be done to mitigate the effects?

 Ask Webmasters To Remove Keyword Anchor Text